Slavic Languages and Literatures Major

 Concentration in Russian and East European Studies

 This flexible major concentration is designed for students who wish to combine language and literature with work in other disciplines.
-It is also a good choice for students whose primary interest rests in non-Russian Slavic countries.
+It is also a good choice for students whose primary interests lie in countries other than Russia.

 Prerequisite